nisrulz/app-privacy-policy-generator/Readme.md

 - **Star** this repository and tell all your friends about it.
 - **Watch** for new releases to get an update if something happens.
+- [**Open an Issue**](https://github.com/nisrulz/app-privacy-policy-generator/issues/new/choose) if you catch any error in copy text or within the project itself.
+- **Open a Pull Request** to include support for adding more 3rd party service's links or fixes against [existing issues](https://github.com/nisrulz/app-privacy-policy-generator/issues).

 - If you can spare a few 💵:

   - [Buy me a coffee :coffee:](https://www.paypal.me/nisrulz/5usd) (one-time),